Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Conclusion

+{\red One virtue of an IFC-focused strategy that has not yet been considered is the stacking of multiple low-SNR spectra.
+Each individual spectrum may not be useful for classification, but stacked spectra may be useful for measuring the evolution of spectral diversity with redshift.
+In general, IFC-focused strategies may afford advantages in calibration, in that they will have less sensitivity than filter photometry to SN SED evolution, and spectra can provide more information in determining population drift systematics.}

-While the strategies we have presented are not fully optimised, they provide a broader understanding of the possibilities for the survey.
+While the strategies we have presented are not fully optimized, they provide a broader understanding of the possibilities for the survey.
 Moreover, at this stage in the mission, such an investigation is critical for mitigating risk and ensuring the ultimate success of {\it WFIRST}.
-Our initial investigations have determined that there is no one correct survey scenario for the mission, yet all our top strategies will provide a significant improvement in comparison to current surveys which utilize SNe~Ia as cosmological probes, and progression towards that which is expected by a Stage 4 experiment.
-Our work, which has focused on developing and establishing a reliable and reproducible set of baseline strategies, will enable future optimization of the survey via application of the factors and tools mentioned within our discussion, and thus produce a more definitive and successful survey strategy.
+Our initial investigations have determined that there is no single correct survey scenario for the mission, yet all our top-performing strategies provide a significant improvement in comparison to current surveys which utilize SNe~Ia as cosmological probes, and they progress toward that which is expected by a Stage 4 experiment.

+{\red Our work has focused on establishing a reliable and reproducible set of baseline strategies, using well-defined methods and software tools.
+In future work we plan to continue optimizing the {\WFIRST} mission to achieve a more successful strategy.}